+I will be represented in this grievance by: (check one - representative must sign on appropriate line):

+UFF

+Legal Counsel

+Myself

-I will l line): be represented in this grievance by: (check one - representative must si ign on a ppropriate UFF Legal Counsel Myself with A fy that I have sought facilitation of an informal resolution of this displanticle 20 Section 20.8(a), and have attached a dated copy of my wittion to this form.
-WHAT STATE ALL C DERSTAND AND AGREE THAT BY FILING THIS GRIEVALE FEVER RIGHTS I MAY HAVE UNDER CHAPTER 120 OF UTES WITH REGARD TO THE MATTERS I HAVE RAISED HERE OTHER UNIVERSITY PROCEDURES WHICH MAY BE AVAILABLE E MATTERS.
-THÉ I FLORIDA D UNDER ☐ mai rievance was filed with the Unit Head onb l ( $\square$ certified or registered, $\square$ restricted delivery, $\square$ return receipt requry $\square$ other (specify) Signature of Grievant
+I certify that I have sought facilitation of an informal resolution of this dispute, in accordance with Article 20 Section 20.8(a), and have attached a dated copy of my written request for facilitation to this form.

+I UNDERSTAND AND AGREE THAT BY FILING THIS GRIEVANCE, I WAIVE WHATEVER RIGHTS I MAY HAVE UNDER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGARD TO THE MATTERS I HAVE RAISED HEREIN AND UNDER ALL OTHER UNIVERSITY PROCEDURES WHICH MAY BE AVAILABLE TO ADDRESS THESE MATTERS.

+This grievance was filed with the Unit Head on by (check one) \square mail (\square certified or registered, \square restricted of delivery, \Box return receipt requested) \Box personal delivery other (specify)

+Signature of Grievant